tokenlens

 Quick Checklist

-• Replace legacy helpers with describeModel, computeCostUSD, and getContextLimits (either via dedicated Tokenlens instances or top-level helpers that reuse the shared instance internally).
+• Replace legacy helpers with getModelData, computeCostUSD, and getContextLimits (either via dedicated Tokenlens instances or top-level helpers that reuse the shared instance internally).

-• Swap static catalog imports for your own Tokenlens instance when you need custom sources/loaders.
+• Swap static catalog imports for your own Tokenlens instance when you need a specific catalog or fixture data (the default auto catalog now resolves to OpenRouter).

-• Remove conversation/compaction helpers (shouldCompact, contextHealth, etc.) from production code; re-implement app-specific logic on top of describeModel.
+• Remove conversation/compaction helpers (shouldCompact, contextHealth, etc.) from production code; re-implement app-specific logic on top of getModelData+computeCostUSD.

-• Delete usages of registry globals (MODEL_IDS, resolveModel, etc.); rely on Tokenlens#getProviders() if you truly need the raw catalog.
+• Delete usages of registry globals (MODEL_IDS, resolveModel, etc.); rely on tokenlens.refresh() (or your fixture catalog) if you truly need the raw provider map.

-• Update docs/README snippets to use the new API names and the default OpenRouter source.
+• Update docs/README snippets to use the new API names and note that omitting catalog (or using catalog: "auto") selects the OpenRouter gateway.

 The Tokenlens class at a glance

-• Lazy shared instance: module-level helpers create a default instance on first use so you can call them without setup.
+• Lazy shared instance: module-level helpers create a default instance on first use; without options they use the OpenRouter catalog (the same data returned by { catalog: "auto" }), so override with another id when needed.

-• Custom instances: createTokenlens(options) lets you choose sources, provide custom loaders, tweak TTL, or plug in your own cache adapter.
+• Custom instances: createTokenlens(options) lets you choose a catalog (gateway id or SourceProviders), tweak TTL, or plug in your own cache adapter.

 • Caching: by default, provider catalogs are cached in-memory for 24 hours with jitter.
 Control this via ttlMs or a custom cache.
 Errors fall back to the last cached value when possible.